 For the purposes of this section:

-Bypass means the intentional diversion of waste streams from any portion of a user’s treatment facility;
+Bypass means the intentional diversion of waste streams from any portion of a user’s treatment facility.

 Severe property damage means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
 Severe property damage does not mean economic loss caused by delays in production.

-A user may allow any bypass to occur which does not cause Pretreatment Standards or Requirements to be violated, but only if it also is for essential maintenance to assure efficient operation.
+A user may allow any bypass to occur which does not cause the District’s Pretreatment Program or this Ordinance to be violated, but only if it also is for essential maintenance to assure efficient operation.
 Requirements may be violated, but only if it also is for essential maintenance to assure efficient operation.
 These bypasses are not subject to the provision of paragraphs (C) and (D) of this Section.

 Bypass Notifications.

-A user shall submit prior notice to the General Manager, at least ten (10) days before the date of the bypass, if possible;
+A user shall submit prior notice to the District Manager, at least ten (10) days before the date of the bypass, if possible.

-A user shall submit oral notice to the General Manager of an unanticipated bypass that exceeds applicable Wastewater Pretreatment Standards within twenty-four (24) hours from the time it becomes aware of the bypass.
+A user shall submit oral notice to the District Manager of an unanticipated bypass that exceeds the District’s Pretreatment Program or this Ordinance requirements within twenty-four (24) hours from the time it becomes aware of the bypass.
 A written submission shall also be provided within five (5) days of the time the user becomes aware of the bypass.
-The written submission shall contain a description of the bypass and its cause; the duration of the bypass, including exact dates and times, and, if the bypass has not been corrected, the anticipated time it is expected to continue and steps taken or planned to reduce, eliminate and prevent reoccurrence of the bypass.
+The written submission shall contain a description of the bypass and its cause; the duration of the bypass, including exact dates and times, and, if the bypass has not been corrected, the anticipated time it is expected to continue and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the bypass.

 Unavoidable Bypass.

-Bypass is prohibited, and the General Manager may take an enforcement action against a user for a bypass, unless:
+Bypass is prohibited, and the District Manager may take an enforcement action against a user for a bypass, unless:

-Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage;
+Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage.

 There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
 This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass, which occurred during normal periods of equipment downtime or for preventive maintenance; and

-The user submitted notices as required under paragraph (C) of this section;
+The user submitted notices as required under paragraph (C) of this section.

-The General Manager may approve an anticipated bypass, after considering its adverse effects, if the General Manager determines that it will meet the three conditions listed in paragraph (D)(i) of this Section.
+The District Manager may approve an anticipated bypass, after considering its adverse effects, if the District Manager determines that it will meet the three conditions listed in paragraph (D)(i) of this Section.

 CHAPTER 13 - ABATEMENT

 SEC.
 13.01.
 Public Nuisance.
-Discharges of wastewater in any manner in violation of this ordinance or of any order issued by the General Manager as authorized by this ordinance, is hereby declared a public nuisance and shall be corrected or abated as directed by the General Manager.
+Discharges of wastewater in any manner in violation of the District’s Pretreatment Program or this Ordinance or of any order issued by the District Manager as authorized by this Ordinance, is hereby declared a public nuisance and shall be corrected or abated as directed by the District Manager.
 Any person creating a public nuisance shall be subject to provisions of District codes or ordinances, rules and/or regulations governing such nuisance.